Vish268/CNN_FER2013/README.md

 ![Confusion Matrix](https://github.com/Vish268/CNN_FER2013/blob/main/screenshots/Screenshot%202024-12-16%20134804.png)

 ## Challenges
-During the intial stages of testing with the test data set, the accuracy was around 20 %.This might have been because of the lack of resolution in the pictures (48x48)
+During the intial stages of testing with the test data set, the accuracy was around 20 %.This might have been because of the lack of resolution in the pictures (48x48) in the dataset.

 ## NOTE